JamBrain/DairyBox/readme.md

 Since the files are NOT on the VM, you can safely `vagrant destroy` whenever you need to update DairyBox.

 ## I still don't understand
 You're running a fake computer on your computer.
 That fake computer runs Linux.
 We installed everything for you.
 Once set up, it'll auto-magically serve web pages to you.
 All you have to do is edit files and refresh your browser any time you change something.
+We call that editing and clicking the *workflow*.
+We call this bundle of joy of you download and install the *toolchain*.

 ## Pre Setup (Part 0)
 Where possible, install the latest versions.